kishoresam12/SPARK-INVENTIVE-INTERN/README.md

 Today's class was about creating logo page and login page with the help of Illustrator and Figma applications.
 The class was about creating logo,login and signup pages in Figma application.Also learnt about a couple of tools.
 Learnt about the plugins in Figma application and sketched Whatsapp ui.
+Today's class was about prototypes in Figma application and also sketched gmail ui.